richardatval/www.yesproject.org/what-you-can-do/get-hands-on-experience-and-access-to-jobs.md

 ### When can I get started?

-The next 'Get into' programme are:
+The next 'Get into' programmes are:

 - 30 January 2017 - Get into Hospitals with University Hospitals of Leicester
 - 25 February 2017 - Taster day for Get into Logistics with M&S